Skip to start

 03 - The solution

-The method is proven: in a trillion-dollar tech company's internal evaluation, checking a schematic component by component against datasheets caught 100% of injected errors.
-Naive prompting caught 5-10%.
+A trillion-dollar tech company tested this internally: checking a schematic component by component against datasheets caught 100% of injected errors, where naive prompting caught 5-10%.

 04 - Traction

-- • 15 discovery interviews with senior EEs and engineering leaders across robotics, defense, consumer audio, and hardware consulting.
+• 25+ discovery interviews with senior EEs and engineering leaders.

 05 - Why me